bhaddow/pmindia-crawler/README.md

-# pmindia-crawl
-Code for extracting parallel corpora from pmindia
+Code for crawling the pmindia site